 We then get teased with the appearance of a huge fiery pit in a school classroom.
 Just what exactly did the children see?
 And then the writers drop a bomb on the reader by revealing the appearance of the ghosts of Ralph and Sue Dibny floating out of the fiery pit and ready to investigate the mystery.
 I most definitely did not see that plot twist coming!
 I’m very curious to see where DC takes this plotline.

 DC also teases us with future stories concerning the changes to the New Earth’s time stream.
 Rip mentions that he must explore the changes to the time stream.
-We already have seen these changes manifest in the appearance of the Pre-Crisis Legion and the fact that Superman was a member of the Legion of Super Heroes.
-The changes to New Earth’s time stream is a wonder full of potential exciting storylines.
+We already have seen these changes manifest in the appearance of the Pre-Crisis Legion and the fact that Superman was a member of the Legion of Super-Heroes.
+The changes to New Earth’s time stream are fantastic and are full of potential exciting storylines.

 DC also decides to have Rip tell Booster and Daniel that they must keep the Multiverse a secret.
 That is too dangerous to let it become common knowledge.
 Unfortunately for Rip, what he doesn’t know is that he slipped and mentioned something about multiple Earths in front of Sivana when Rip stole the suspendium globe.
 So now the evil genius Dr. Sivana knows about the existence of the new Multiverse.
 That most definitely cannot be a good thing.